Anu Solomon

-Jarrett Pekelo Kahanuolaokalani "Anu" Solomon Jr. (born November 5, 1994) is an American former college football quarterback who played for the Arizona Wildcats and Baylor Bears.
-He began his college football career at Arizona, before deciding to transfer after his senior year to Baylor.
+Jarrett Pekelo Kahanuolaokalani "Anu" Solomon Jr. (born November 5, 1994) is an American former college football player who was a quarterbackfor the Arizona Wildcats and Baylor Bears.
+He began his career at Arizona, before deciding to transfer after his senior year to Baylor.
 He decided to withdraw from Baylor on October 31, 2017, after suffering a concussion.

 Early life

 Solomon is Hawaiian.
 He was born in Honolulu, Hawaii, and he moved to Las Vegas, Nevada at age 10.
 He grew up with an interest in sports.
 His father, Jarrett Sr., was an all star, all-state linebacker at Farrington High School and attended San Jose State University.
 As a youngster, Anu played a variety of sports—baseball (pitcher), basketball (point guard) and football (linebacker and quarterback).

-Solomon graduated from Bishop Gorman High School in Las Vegas, Nevada in 2013.
+Solomon graduated from Bishop Gorman High School in Las Vegas, Nevada, in 2013.
 In four seasons, he passed for 5,234 yards and 49 touchdowns, and rushed for another 1,263 yards and 19 more scores in leading the four-time champion Bishop Gorman Gaels to an overall record of 43–3.

 As a freshman, Bishop Gorman won its first 12 games.
 Solomon passed for 2,026 yards with 19 touchdowns, and had 78 yards rushing with 3 touchdowns.
 He led Bishop Gorman to a 12–1 record.

 In his sophomore year, Solomon passed for 2,419 yards and 42 touchdowns, and also rushed for 276 yards and two scores.
 Bishop Gorman finished with a 13–2 record.

 Solomon passed for 2,770 yards and 41 touchdowns in his junior year of high school.
 He also rushed for 389 yards and six scores.
 Bishop Gorman finished with a 15–1 record.

 Solomon, in his senior year, became the most accomplished passer in Nevada history.
 Quarterbacking the Bishop Gorman Gaels since his freshman season, he helped in winning the school a record four state titles.
 In his final high school season, Solomon passed for 2,271 yards and threw 30 touchdowns, while rushing for 179 yards and eight scores.
 He led Bishop Gorman to a 12–1 record and won a record fourth state title.
 With 56 wins as a starter, Solomon is the winningest quarterback in high school football history.

 Coming out of high school, Solomon received scholarship offers from Football Bowl Subdivision schools Arizona, Arizona State, Brigham Young University, Colorado, Illinois, Purdue, Utah, Oregon State, Hawaii, Washington, Washington State, Wisconsin and the University of Nevada at Las Vegas.
 Solomon made a verbal commitment to Arizona on National Signing Day and signed with Arizona in May 2012.
 He was ranked by Rivals.com as a four-star recruit and the second best dual-threat quarterback in his class.